 Fortunately, there are people in high places, such as the CEO of Apple, Tim Cook, who can see the danger of having backdoor access to encrypted communication, which would be much like having a master key or password.

 You can’t have a back door that’s only for the good guys

 Tim Cook said in a recent interview: “You can’t have a back door that’s only for the good guys.”

 Search the web for that quote to read what he said.
 It was widely reported.
 It is a warning that if the good guys can build back doors into encrypted communications, the bad guys could figure out how to hack into them and gain as much information as the security services.
 That is, they could steal user names and passwords, bank account and credit card numbers and their three-digit security numbers, social-security numbers, telephone numbers, social media, DNA records, medical records, login information, etc., etc.

 I don’t use encryption to encrypt files, folders or hard-disk or SSD drives, I just don’t put any information in them that could be used by cyber criminals to access my accounts or steal my identity.
-Nor for that matter do I give Facebook, Google+ or Twitter that kind of information.
+Nor for that matter do I give Facebook, or Twitter (Google Plus – G+ – is due to shut down) that kind of information.
 Why should any of them know your address, phone number, etc. unless it is a business page that customers need to contact?

 Use a notebook for your usernames and passwords hidden somewhere in your home

-Add to all of this the fact that there are attempts being made to control the web that could be used to prevent free speech.
+Add to all of this the fact that there are attempts being made by the West’s liberal metropolitan elite to control the web that could be used to prevent free speech.
 The following video is worth watching in that regard.